 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-Inventory levels of homes under \$200K have fallen dramatically over the past two years, with a 3% drop over the past year.
-Some of those homes have appreciated into the \$200K-\$300K price segment, where inventory levels have also decreased (-4%) over the past year.
-We have also seen an increase (+12%) in the availability of homes between \$300K and \$400K, though the highest price range (\$400K+) has seen a decline (-17%) in homes for sale.
+Inventory levels of homes under \$200K and those between \$200K and \$300K have both fallen dramatically (-30%, -30%) over the past two years.
+Some of those homes have appreciated into higher price segments, though inventory levels in the \$300K - \$400K price range have also declined (-5%) over the past year.
+The only price range where there are more homes for sale now as compared to a year ago is the \$400K+ price range where inventory levels have risen 13%.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 6 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K (and under \$300K) inventory.
+The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.